vreville/vreville.github.io/index.md

 # Bio

-I am an astrophysicist working at Institut de Recherche et Planétologie (IRAP) in Toulouse, France.
+I am an astrophysicist working at Institut de Recherche en Astrophysique et Planétologie (IRAP) in Toulouse, France.
 I am interested in solar and stellar winds, space plasmas, MHD turbulence and reconnection.
 I use heavy numerical simulations and theory to explain the in situ and remote sensing observations of space observatories like Parker Solar Probe and Solar Orbiter.

 # Publications